 Julienne takes a pic next to her Lola Iyah who remains beautiful in our memories…

 I hope someday we’ll get to explore the quiet little town of Jose Panganiban and its beautiful beaches.
-Right now, the impression that I have is it’s a warm place with kind and smiling people.
+Right now, the impression that I have is it’s a quaint place with kind and smiling people.

 Thank you for taking the time to read! =)